-ARC processes revenue and collection related transactions (i.e., unfilled customer orders, receivables, and cash receipts) with customer agency approval.
-Customer agencies either forward to ARC approved source documents or a summary of their transactions.
+ARC processes revenue and collection related transactions (i.e., unfilled customer orders, receivables, and cash receipts) with Customer Agency approval.
+Customer Agencies either forward to ARC approved source documents or a summary of their transactions.
 ARC records IPAC transactions in the period in which they are processed in FMS's IPAC System.
-Check deposits are made by ARC or the customer agency.
+Check deposits are made by ARC or the Customer Agency.
 When checks are deposited by customers, the Standard Form (SF) 215 deposit ticket is forwarded to ARC.
-In addition, all deposits require the customer agencies to provide the accounting information necessary to record the cash receipt.
+In addition, all deposits require the Customer Agencies to provide the accounting information necessary to record the cash receipt.

 ARC records proprietary and budgetary accounting entries using the United States Standard General Ledger (USSGL) and Treasury approved budget object codes at the transaction level.
 In addition, ARC reconciles general ledger accounts to ensure transactions are posted to the appropriate accounts.
-ARC prepares budgetary to proprietary account relationship reconciliations on a monthly basis to ensure transactions are recorded and corrects any invalid out-of-balance relationships.